Sather Professorship of Classical Literature: Professorship

 Initially, holder of the professorship would spend one term at Berkeley, teaching a full programme of classes.
 In 1919, classicists Ivan Mortimer Linforth and George Calhoun modified the nature of the appointment: henceforth, holders would give a specified number of lectures (initially eight, later six) on a unified topic.
 The lectures should then be published as a book by the University of California Press.
 Until 1952, Sather Professors were given access to an office in the university's Wheeler Hall which included its own lavatory.
 The office has since been replaced by rooms in Dwinelle Hall furnished with a dedicated library and portraits of past holders of the chair.

 The Sather Professorship has been held by numerous distinguished scholars including Cyril Bailey, E. R. Dodds, Denys Page, Geoffrey Kirk, Ronald Syme, Edward Rand, and Bernard Knox.
 Appointments in the 21st century have included Latinists Philip Hardie, Alessandro Barchiesi, and Denis Feeney, Hellenists Helene P. Foley, and Gregory Nagy, and historians Mary Beard and Nicholas Purcell.
 According to classicist Oliver Taplin, the chair is "the most prestigious [professorship] in the subject in the world".

+List of Sather Professors

+Beginning in 1919, the duties of the Sather Professorship included a series of six lectures preparatory to book-length publication.
+From 1967 to 2001, lecture series titles were not publicized; in these cases, the subsequent book title is given.
+Lecture series that did not or have not yet resulted in a book publication are indicated with a §.